mhetacc/RuntimesConcurrencyDistribution/misc/python.md

 ### list
 https://docs.python.org/3.12/library/stdtypes.html#list

-Standard built-in Python module to make lists.
+Standard Library module to make lists (standard is good).
+Is a mutable sequence type (and we need it to mute).

 ### queue
 https://docs.python.org/3.12/library/collections.html#collections.deque